Blade II (video game): Development

-Blade II was announced on January 22, 2001 when Activision revealed they had partnered with UK based developers Mucky Foot Productions to produce the game for several as-yet unnamed next generation consoles.
+Blade II was announced on January 22, 2001 when Activision revealed they had partnered with UK-based developer Mucky Foot Productions to produce the game for several as-yet unnamed next generation consoles.
 On February 2, in an interview with IGN, the game's director, Mike Diskett, revealed the gameplay would be melee-based, but players would also have access to Blade's sword and firearms.
 Diskett explained that Mucky Foot had pitched a game to Activision called Sky Ships.
 Activision passed on publishing the game but were impressed with Mucky Foot's work and offered them the Blade franchise.
 Diskett also explained the combat system in Blade II had originally been created for Sky Ships, and revealed the game would be released for PlayStation 2 and Xbox.

 The game was unveiled on November 20, when Activision announced it was not going to be a direct adaptation of the film, but a stand-alone story which takes place after the events of the film.
 The 360° combat system was also demonstrated for the first time.
 The game was next shown at E3 in May 2002, where the Rage system was revealed.
 On May 23, IGN published a full preview.
 Writer Jeremy Dunham liked the idea of the 360° combat system but found it difficult to get used to, and especially difficult to switch from one target to another.
 He also found the camera system to have faults, often getting caught behind walls and doors.
 However, he praised the game for capturing the spirit of the film well (something which he felt the first game had failed to do) and admitted he was looking forward to the final build.